kice65/devops/Linux.md

 View file commands
-cat filename = show contents of the filename less file name = display the content of filename tail-f = quickly accessing the last few lines of a given text file.
+cat filename = show contents of the filename less file name = display the content of the filename tail-f = quickly accessing the last few lines of a given text file.